squaremo/squaremo.github.io/_posts/2013-11-12-amqp-codec-in-js.markdown

 sets of primitive types (which are helpfully given different names in different places).
 Each of these needs its own _slightly different_ approach, although certain things are common of course.
-What follows is an explanation of the various encodings, their quirks, and their implementation in [amqplib][], my AMQP client library for Node.JS.
+What follows is an explanation of the various encoding schemes, their quirks, and their implementation in [amqplib][], my AMQP client library for Node.JS.

 ### Parsing frames

-At the bottom layer, bytes on the wire are in *frames*, of a handful of set layouts.
+At the bottom layer, bytes on the wire are sent in sequential *frames*, of a handful of set layouts.
 Each frame looks like this:

     Frame format: